Plumsail/forms-docs/SharePoint/design-sp.rst

 Content Type
 -------------------------------------------------

-Also, if Content Types are enabled for the List, you can select which Content Type you want to customize forms for:
+You can select which Content Type you want to customize forms for - each Content Type has its own forms:

 |content-type|

-.. |content-type| image:: /images/startSP/contentType.png
+.. |content-type| image:: /images/startSP/startSP-ContentType.png
    :alt: Select Content Type

-Each Content Type has its own forms.

 Basics of form design
 **************************************************